ShanTulshi/shantulshi.github.io/public/static/resume.md

 ##### June - August 2018 | Seattle, WA

 - Built system to effortlessly import code samples from documentation to Automation.
+- Designed and implemented import UX using TypeScript and C#.
 - Collaborated across teams to create and iterate on feature design and implementation.

 ### CS 498 Virtual Reality | *Course Staff*